 The Group entered into a number of royalty agreements as part of obtaining interests in the Amaam North and Amaam Projects.
-These royalty agreements are dependent upon the performance of a number of conditions precedent, the realisation of which may result in royalty payments of between 1.5% and 3%, with a cap placed on total royalty payments of US\$25 million.
+These royalty agreements are dependent upon the performance of a number of conditions precedent, the realisation of which may result in royalty payments of between 1.5 and 3% of the FOB coal sales revenue by the Amaam North and Amaam projects, respectively.
+Total royalty payments in relation to the Amaam North Project is capped to US\$25 million.